 Any contractor today who doesn’t see a company website as a major part of their landscaping marketing plan is going about things all wrong.
 No, they weren’t an absolute necessity in the past, but they are now.
-Especially with the millennial generation entering the work force, and with it, home ownership.
-So, these are your new customers, and they buy everything online.
+Especially, with the millennial generation becoming homeowners, which makes them your new customers.
+Millennials buy everything online.

-No exaggeration, they’ve been connected since before they could speak full sentences.
+That’s not an exaggeration, they’ve been connected since before they could speak full sentences.
 While the baby boomer generation still runs all over town shopping, the newest entries to adulthood locate what they want on their phone and tablet, and order it for home delivery.
 One landscaping company in Chicago has literally grown their business to impressive proportions by selling landscape materials and plants online.
 Their customers take delivery in over a dozen metro area suburbs.
-This level of success is all due to their website and an in-tune-with-customer-desires landscaping marketing plan.
+This level of success is all due to their website and a landscaping marketing plan tuned into customer desires.

 Sharing is Landscaping Marketing Plan Material